 If you have ever fancied making your own preserves and pickles but don’t know where to start, look no further.
-Thanks to Kilner we have a quick, easy to follow guide.
+Making jam and sterilising jam jars couldn’t be simpler with our quick, easy to follow guide.
 Whether you are trying to use up an abundance of home grown fruit and veg or simply just wanted to give it a go, this is a fabulous guide to get you started.

 Step 1: Sterilise your jars

 Sterilising your jars is an essential part of the preserving process.
 It will remove all bacteria, fungi and organisms from the jar so that when you use it for preserving, the food will remain fresh within the vacuum.

 There are two methods you can use for sterilising Kilner clip top jam jars, bottles, Kilner preserve jars, lids and seals and it is up to you which method you choose but we recommend the water bath method as the most suitable.